shelbington/Study-Notes/planguage_fundamental.md

 Function Declaration vs Function Expression:

 The main difference, beyond syntax, is that function expresssion are not hoisted and function declarations are.
 You can't use function expressions before you create them.

+Frontend Development:

+The process of creating the user interface (UI) of a website or web application.
+This includes the layout, design, and functionality of the elements that users see and interact with, such as text, images, buttons, and forms.
+Frontend developers use programming languages such as HTML, CSS, and JavaScript to create the UI.

+Backend Development:

+The process of creating the server-side logic of a website or web application.
+This includes the code that handles data storage, retrieval, and processing.
+Backend developers use programming languages such as Python, Java, and PHP to create the backend logic.

+Key differences between frontend and backend development:

+Focus: Frontend development focuses on the user interface, design, and client-side interactions, while backend development focuses on the server-side logic and infrastructure.
+Technologies: Frontend development primarily involves HTML, CSS, and JavaScript, while backend development involves a broader range of programming languages and frameworks.
+User Interaction: Frontend development handles user interactions and provides a visual interface, while backend development handles data processing, storage, and communication between the frontend and the server.
+Execution Environment: Frontend code runs in the user's web browser, while backend code runs on the server.